Battle of Dürenstein: Miloradovich vs. Gazan

+Dokhturov's and Dupont's reinforcements

 Fighting paused.
 Mortier and Gazan waited for Dupont's arrival while Kutuzov and Miloradovich waited for Strik's and Dokhturov's.
 Schmitt's column was expected to be the last to join the fight because it had to march the greatest distance.
 The timing of the respite—12:00 or 14:00—varies, depending on whose reports are consulted.
 Strik arrived first and immediately assaulted Gazan's line with three battalions, pushing the French out of Dürenstein.
 Caught between two strong forces, Gazan attempted to push his way back through Dürenstein, to reach the river where the flotilla could evacuate his exhausted troops.
 Withdrawing through the narrow Danube canyon and fighting off the Russian force at their rear, Gazan and his division were trapped when more of Strik's Russians appeared to block their retreat.
 The narrow defiles hampered the Russians; Strik's men had to march out of the canyons, form ranks and attack in waves.
 Despite Strik's continuous assault in the next two to three hours, Mortier and Gazan pushed the Russians back up the narrow fissure in the hillside.
 At this point, Dokhturov's column appeared behind the French line and joined the battle.
 The French were outnumbered more than three to one, assaulted in the front by Miloradovich's column, in the middle by Strik's and in the rear by Dokhturov.

 Earlier in the morning Dupont had proceeded with his column south and east along the river, from Marbach, according to instructions.
 Even before the arrival of Mortier's courier, he heard the sound of artillery in the distance and sent riders ahead to discover the cause.
 They came back to report that a Russian column (Dokhturov's) was descending from the mountains to take the road to Dürenstein.
 Realizing this would separate him from the forward division, Dupont hustled his troops toward the sound of battle and deployed them to take the Russians in the flank.
 The French assault, heralded by cannon fire, caused Dokhturov's troops to turn their attention from Gazan's beleaguered force to face these new assailants.
 Although superior in numbers, Dokhturov's column had no supporting artillery, and the narrow space prevented them from taking advantage of their size.
 It was Dokhturov's turn to face attackers at his front and rear, until the arrival of Schmitt's column, which wended its way through the mountains in the west.